Maty Noyes: Career

 While still a teenager, Noyes received her big break when she provided vocals for The Weeknd's song, "Angel" from the Grammy-winning album Beauty Behind the Madness, released in August, 2015.
-She has said that, as a virtually unknown vocalist, receiving an opportunity to perform with a successful artist such as The Weeknd was "amazing" and an honour.
+She has said that, as a virtually unknown vocalist, receiving an opportunity to perform with a successful artist such as The Weeknd was "amazing" and an honor.
 The Weeknd had no idea she would be singing on the track: "I was in the studio with the producer we were both working with, and I was like, 'Hey, let's throw it down.
 Let's not tell him.'
 Because you can't really tell people you're going to do something, or else they'll be like, 'No, no, no.' You kinda have to make them think it's more their idea."
 Ultimately, he loved the song.

 Later that year she provided the vocals to the song "Stay" by Kygo.
 The single achieved Gold status in several countries including the UK, Australia, Italy, New Zealand, and Poland.
 Of the collaboration she has said, "Basically, I wrote the song and sent it to [Kygo], because I wanted someone to do a drop to it, and I loved his drops.
 And surely enough, he loved it, and did it in three days, and it came out two weeks later."
 Performing the song live with Kygo in front of large crowds helped Noyes become more comfortable on stage, helping her overcome any fear she may have had.
 After missing a show due to illness, Noyes was banned by Kygo's manager from performing at his two sold-out Hollywood Bowl shows in October 2016.
 Award-winning singer Kesha subsequently came to her defense, saying that Noyes was being treated "like shit".

 In 2015, she released "Haunted" as part of the soundtrack for the film Secret in Their Eyes.
 In 2016, she released her debut solo single "In My Mind" from her first EP called Noyes Complaint, as well as providing the vocals to "Drowning in Champagne" by Yellow Claw.
 In 2017, she released the single "Say It to My Face".

 In 2021, Noyes released her debut album The Feeling's Mutual.